x0rw/safety-critical-rust-coding-guidelines/exts/coding_guidelines/README.rst

 Various checks are performed against the ``:fls:`` option present in ``guideline`` directives to ensure they are valid.

-Coverage of the coding guidlines over the FLS is calculated.
+Coverage of the coding guidelines over the FLS is calculated.

 Each coding guideline has its ``:fls:`` option turned into a hyperlink to the corresponding element within the FLS to be able to navigate there directly.

-Further an ``spec.lock`` file located at ``root/src/spec.lock`` is validated against the currently deployed version of the Ferrocene Language Spec and the build is failed if there is discrepency.
+Further an ``spec.lock`` file located at ``root/src/spec.lock`` is validated against the currently deployed version of the Ferrocene Language Spec and the build is failed if there is discrepancy.

 Links to the Rust standard library
 ==================================